hash-map4104/rest-api/README.md

 A backend REST API built using **FastAPI**, **PostgreSQL**, and **SQLAlchemy**, following best practices for authentication, database migrations, and API design.

-This project is inspired by the **freeCodeCamp Python API Development course** and focuses purely on backend development.

 ---